Envirometrix/landmap/README.md

 * `spc` --- derive Principal Components using stack of spatial layers,
 * `tile` --- tile spatial layers so they can be used to run processing in parallel,
 * `download.landgis` --- access and download LandGIS layers from www.openlandmap.org,

+Most of functions are optimized to run in parallel by default.
+This might result in high RAM and CPU usage.

 Spatial prediction using Ensemble Machine Learning methodology is explained in detail in: